 It’s important to remember that both the frequency and severity of panic attacks are different for everyone.
 That means you need to find a treatment that considers your individual needs rather than one that specifically treats symptoms.
 By making the decision to pursue treatment, you are choosing to get the help you need to stop these overwhelming events from getting worse or becoming more frequent.

-At Neuroscience Research Institute, we take a whole-person approach to treatment.
+At Neuroscience Institute, we take a whole-person approach to treatment.
 Your experiences with panic attacks and panic disorder are unique to you, which means your recovery journey will also be distinct.
 Our panic disorder treatment consists of evidence-based methods and therapeutic interventions that may include:

 - Dialectical behavior therapy (DBT)